moGaara/library-management-system-/README.md

 Delete Book
-- Delete /api/books/{id}
+- DELETE /api/books/{id}
-- delete a book by sending the id
+- delete a book by sending the id.

 update a book
 -PUT /api/books/{id}
--Updating the details of a book by sending the ID
+-Updating the details of a book by sending the ID.
 -  in the request send this book details as follow:
   {
     "title" : "Your Book Title",